 On our fourth day we skate from Scottsdale through Papago Park, home to the Botanical Gardens and Phoenix Zoo, before making a long jaunt into Phoenix itself – the fifth municipality we skate in on the tour.
 Our final morning we do a “Skate for Breakfast”, which your guides will set up for you in Mountain View Park.

-Our Arizona Inline Skating Adventure is centered on the skating, which is excellent, and the beautiful winter weather.
+Our Arizona Inline Skating Adventure is centered on the skating, which is excellent; the biking (cyclists love joining our skating tours because they know the paths will be flat and smooth); and the beautiful winter weather.
 But you will be pleasantly surprised by the fun cities of Tempe and Scottsdale, by the outstanding cuisine and fun night life, and by the many activities to do in this region of the world.